 OMG, if the healthcare providers have no idea, then how to we expect everyone else to know.
 This is why we are seeing so many women put up with gynaecological conditions such as Endometriosis, Adenomyosis, PCOS and many other symptoms they face on daily basis.

-Every day I also get emails and facebook messages from women, or see them in clinic, asking me if PMS, menstrual irregularities and period pain is normal and I have to tell them it is not.
+Every day I also get emails and facebook messages from women, or see them in clinic, asking me What a Proper Menstrual Cycle Should Be Like.
+I also get asked if PMS, menstrual irregularities and period pain is normal and I have to tell them it is not.
 To put it bluntly, PMS, severe PMS (known as premenstrual dysphoric disorder-PMDD), irregular cycles and period pain IS NOT normal, and women should not experience any pain at all during your menstrual flow, and you shouldn’t have to put up with all the horrible symptoms leading up to your cycle as well.
 A slight bit of discomfort may be normal, but pain and having to take pain killers for that pain, is not normal at all.

 The fact is that only 20-25% of women actually get menstrual pain and severe symptoms of PMS.
 Once there are a greater number of people with a condition, medically the condition is then classed as normal, meaning that a portion of the population get it.
-But the problem is menstrual pain and irregularities are not normal and these are signs of problems in the body that need to be checked out by a gynaecologist, reproductive medicine, or women’s health specialist such as myself.
+But the problem is menstrual pain and irregularities are not normal and these are signs of problems in the body that need to be checked out by a gynaecologist, reproductive medicine, or a women’s health specialist.
 The sad thing is even then, some women are being missed, or offered the supposed quick fix, or patch, that will not fix their issues.
 The worse things is, in my line of work is that when these things are missed and masked and left for too long, women wake up one day and want babies, and can’t have them, or struggle to have them.